 Exercising with FacExer combines isotonic and isometric exercises for all groups of muscles of your head, face and neck, including muscles of mastication (chewing).

-The main muscles involved in chewing are masseter, temporalis, medial and lateral pterygoids.Good news from FACEXER team : in 2017 we started production of FACEXER from the stronger material, which withstands moderate human chewing pressure (similar pressure we are using to bite of an apple).
+The main muscles involved in chewing are masseter, temporalis, medial and lateral pterygoids.Good news from FACEXER team : We started production of FACEXER from the stronger material, which withstands moderate human chewing pressure (similar pressure we are using to bite of an apple).

 The following article from "International Journal Of Medical Science" "Chewing Maintains Hippocampus-Dependent Cognitive Function" provides information about importance to exercise muscles of mastication (chewing) to preserve cognitive function.